 Manufacturers can also reduce their investment in researching and developing various communication technologies and select a path that best suits their needs.
 However, do not expect Matter to replace other platforms.
 It will provide ecosystem platforms and device manufacturers with a new common language to enable device-to-device conversations in local networks.
 The envisioned world of IoT is possible with this level of inclusivity.

 Matter-enabled devices will coexist with non-Matter devices in the future via bridged gateways, and some non-Matter devices can be upgraded to support Matter via OTA.
 Matter’s camp may exclude the rest of the smart home products.
-DUSUN is working on implementing Matter in DSGW-210, integrating multiple protocols into one IoT application.
-This feature is currently expected to be completed in November.
+Although several manufacturers of smart home appliances have promised to make part of their product lines Matter-compatible, you still need a matter gateway.

 Connecting different smart home devices such as home appliance IoT gateway control, lighting control, curtain control, telephone remote control, indoor and outdoor remote control, anti-theft alarm, environmental monitoring, HVAC control, infrared forwarding and Program timing control, and more using a matter gateway as a hub for home automation.

 In other words, smart home devices from various brands and ecosystems, such as Apple Home Kit, Google Assistant, Amazon Alexa, and more, can easily be connected to function together by using Matter gateways.
 In the future, cameras, home appliances, and other sensor items might be added to the approved smart home devices list.